Info for Course Instructors

 - Submit the completed form to your department so that your department knows to process your pay for meeting the training requirement.

 Please note that not all CTSI/TATP workshops are approved for Course Instructor training.
-To view a list of our approved workshops/events for CUPE 3902 Unit 1 Course Instructors, visit our Course Instructor Training Options webpage.
 Please be advised that any given workshop is either paid training or credit in a TATP certificate.
 You cannot “double-count” workshops.

 In addition to paid training, TATP and the Course Instructor Training Coordinator is also available to support Course Instructors through:

 - Consultations – Click on the link for more information and to submit your request.